drexed/active_object/README.md

 ```

 ####Ordinalize:####
-`ordinalize` transforms a number into an ordinal string used to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th. `Rails Safe`
+`ordinalize` transforms a number into an ordinal string used to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th.

 ```ruby
 "1".ordinalize  #=> "1th"